nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- What do you do?
 	- Why do you play?
 - Replace Mission by Carth -> YES Carth more lines when buying HK and in the Cantina ?
+- Level up Carth (11)
+- -> Program IA -> Scripts -> Jedi Support

-# Go to the Cantina
+## Go to the Cantina

 - Meet Siths
 	- Hard -> speed + force aura + heal with bastila
-	- Level up bastila and
+	- Level up Bastila during the combat if needed
 - Cantina
 - Czerka Officer
 	- I wanted to ask a few questions, if you have the time.